Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering: Experiments

-The mixing coefficient $\lambda$ (Equation~\ref{eq:mixup}) controls the contribution of diverse negatives.
-Smaller $\lambda$ values emphasise a bigger contribution from the diverse negatives relative to hard negatives.
-We vary $\lambda$ between $0.1$ and $0.9$ with a step size of $0.2$ and report the results in Figure~\ref{fig:ablation-lambda}.
-We can observe that the performance improves as we decrease $\lambda$ from $0.9$ to $0.7$ or $0.5$, i.e., increasing the contribution of diverse negatives.
-Nonetheless, it starts to decline for $\lambda<0.5$.
-This suggests that while diverse negatives help generalisation, they are less informative than hard negatives.
-Over-relaying on them can thus harm the informativeness brought by hard negatives.
+\paragraph{Tweak Module Three: Synthetic Negatives Generation} We also study the impact of the mixing coefficient $\lambda$ (Equation~\ref{eq:mixup}), which controls the balance between diverse and hard negatives when synthesising negative training data.
+Smaller values of $\lambda$ increase the contribution of diverse negatives; we vary $\lambda$ between $0.1$ and $0.9$ with a step size of $0.2$.
+Figure~\ref{fig:ablation-lambda} shows the results of this experiment.
+We observe that the performance improves as $\lambda$ decreases from $0.9$ to $0.7$ or $0.5$, which strengthens the contribution of diverse negatives; nonetheless, it starts to decline for $\lambda<0.5$.
+This finding reflects the fundamental trade-off between diverse and hard negatives: while the former improve model generalisation, they are less informative than the latter, so over-relying on them can hinder model training (showing as lower NDCG@20 for small values of $\lambda$).
+However, confining recommender training exclusively to hard negatives also impairs its performance (evidenced by reduced NDCG@20 when $\lambda$ approaches $1$).